Abdul Ali Malik

-Abdul Ali Malik was a three-star rank army general in the Pakistan Army and an infantry officer in the Pakistan Army from Nineteenth Battalion of Punjab Regiment who earned distinction of leading the combat infantry formations to mechanized warfare in Chawinda during the second war with India in 1965, and later commanded the I Corps during the third war with India in 1971.
+Abdul Ali Malik (1907–1993) was a three-star rank army general in the Pakistan Army and an infantry officer in the Pakistan Army from Nineteenth Battalion of Punjab Regiment who earned distinction of leading the combat infantry formations to mechanized warfare in Chawinda during the second war with India in 1965, and later commanded the I Corps during the third war with India in 1971.

 Biography

 He was born in an Ahmadiyyah family in a small village called Pindori which is about 65 km away from Rawalpindi.
 He joined Pakistan Army as a cadet-officer and later inducted in Pakistan Army Corps of Engineers.
 He completed his B.Sc. in electrical engineering from the Pakistan Military Academy, and served in the civil projects of the Pakistan Army.
 He is known to present at the constructions of the dam and had supervised the various projects in Punjab.
-His brother Lieutenant General Akhtar Hussain Malik was also an Army general and was himself a hero of 1965 war too.
-He retired from the Army after commanding the I Corps at Mangla.
+His brother Lieutenant General Akhtar Hussain Malik was also an army general and was himself a hero of 1965 war too.

+Death

+Abdul Ali Malik retired from the Army after commanding the I Corps at Mangla.
 He died in Phalia on 16 April 1993 at the age of 87.